Two-photon amplitude interferometry for precision astrometry: Introduction

-Observations using optical interferometers provide sensitivity to features of images on angular scales much smaller than any single telescope.
-While very successful in radio frequency domain the large baseline interferometry struggles in the optical domain.
-The cost of building and maintaining an optical path which is stable at the sub-wavelength level limits present-day interferometers to maximum baselines on the order of a hundred meters, which for the visible wavelength range corresponds to angular resolutions on the order of a milli-arcsecond \cite{tenBrummelaar2005, Pedretti2009, Martinod2018}.

-Present-day optical interferometers are essentially classical, interfering single photons with themselves.
-However, there is a new wave of interest in interferometry using multiple photons, whose mechanisms are inherently quantum mechanical, which offer the prospects of increased baselines and finer resolutions among other advantages.
+Traditional Michelson optical interferometers are essentially classical, in that they can -- and were, of course -- described in terms a Maxwellian electro-magnetic (EM) wave interfering with itself after taking two paths; this translates perfectly to a quantum description of one photon interfering with itself.
+However, there is a new wave of interest in interferometry using multiple photons, whose mechanisms are inherently quantum mechanical, which offer the prospects of increased baselines and finer resolutions.
 We will discuss recent ideas for quantum-assisted interferometry using the resource of entangled pairs, and specifically a two-photon amplitude technique aimed at improved precision in dynamic astrometry.

-It was pointed out by Gottesman, Jennewein and Croke \cite{Gottesman2012} in 2012 that optical interferometer baselines could be extended, without an optical connecting path, if a supply of entangled Bell states between the two stations could be provided.
+It was pointed out by Gottesman, Jennewein and Croke \cite{Gottesman2012} in 2012 that optical interferometer baselines could be extended, without an optical connecting path, if a supply of entangled photon states between the two stations could be provided.
 If these states could then be interfered locally at each station with an astronomical photon that has impinged on both stations, the outcomes at the two stations would be correlated in a way that is sensitive to the phase difference in the two paths of the photon, thus reproducing the action of an interferometer.
-Equivalently, this can be seen as using a Bell state measurement at one station to teleport the state of that station’s astronomical photon to the other station, and interfering it with its counterpart there.
+Equivalently, this can be seen as using an interference measurement at one station to teleport the state of that station’s astronomical photon to the other station, and interfering it with its counterpart there.
 This teleportation technique would allow to uncouple the two observing stations, in principle then allowing arbitrary baselines and much finer angular resolution scales, down to the micro-arcsecond level or below.

 In this work we extended the above idea to use the second photon produced by another astronomical sky source.
 The path length difference between the two photons leads to a phase offset and if the two photons are close enough together in both time and frequency, then due to quantum mechanical interference the pattern of coincidences in the two stations will be sensitive to the phase differences, and this in turn will be sensitive to the relative opening angle between the two sources.
 In this scheme no optical connection path is needed between the two stations, a major simplification of the original idea; and the measurement can be carried out in many spectroscopic bins simultaneously.